angoca/db2-index/Sync.md

     git clone https://github.com/angoca/db2-index.git
     cd db2-index

-Then, add a remote branch to point to the wiki, and pull the content from this unrelated repo.
+Then, add a remote branch to point to the wiki.

 ```
 git remote add angoca git://github.com/angoca/db2-index.wiki.git
 git branch -a
+```

+And finally, pull changes and integrate them into the other:

     git pull angoca master --allow-unrelated-histories
-```

-And finally, integrate:

-    git push

-For following execution, it is just necessary to do:

-    git pull angoca master
     git push